Psoriasis and cancer

 New skin cells are supposed to move to the surface every few weeks to replace any dead skin cells.
 In people with psoriasis, the new skin cells move to the surface every few days.
 This can result in thickened patches of dead skin on the surface of your skin.

-How do psoriasis treatments impact cancer risk?
+treatments impact cancer risk?

 Certain psoriasis treatments involve drugs that slow down this skin cell production process.
 Various drugs used to treat psoriasis suppress the body’s immune system to help reduce symptoms.